escapist_title.jpg (12430 bytes)

 Magic: The Gathering, the card game that has taken the world by storm, has an important lesson in income management hidden in it's play.
 In the game, a player uses land cards (forests, islands, mountains, plains, and swamps, as well as others) to generate mana, which is then used to bring other cards into play.
 Players can (usually) only play one of these land cards per turn, so the resources that are available escalate as play progresses.
 The player must carefully judge which cards to bring into play, based on their cost in mana, how useful the cards will be in the continuing rounds of the game, and how likely it will be that the opponent will counteract the play.
 In that decision, the player must also judge how much mana to leave free for other possible plays, since it is possible in Magic to play cards during your opponent's turn.
 The ability to budget oneself is crucial among the skills of a Magic player.

-Games are developmental.
+Roleplaying games are developmental.

 Role-playing games require much in the way of reading; rules are written in books, after all.
 At it's absolute minimum, a person playing an RPG must at least read enough information to be able to create a character.
 Someone choosing to referee a game must do a great amount of reading; game rules, setting, history, backstory, plot, character histories and descriptions, all of these must be read before a game can be properly played.
 It helps a lot if some of the basic facts are memorized, as well.
 All of this reading and rote memorization is exercise for the mind.